Expressions

 Example 2

-We have a filter box containing the associations of the definition Person with the attributes Employment and Start Date.
+We have a filter box containing the instances of the definition Person with the attributes Employment and Start Date.
 We want to check if the latest employed person have been employed for 2 years or more.
 To check this, we can add a the below expression to a calculation box:

 $IIF($MAX($get({p0.all},"StartDate"))>=$AddYear($NOW(), -2), "Less than two years", "More than 2 years")